RasLGhoul/youtube-task2/README.md

-# youtube-task-2
+# youtube-api-VueJs

-> My wicked Nuxt.js project
+> My attempt to implement youtube api and use it via VueJS/NuxtJs

 ## Build Setup